Thames Ship Society

 The Art Hotel at Split is also a 4-Star hotel and is the nearest to the port area – being only 1 km away.
 It offers excellent facilities.
 Again breakfast is included for the duration of the stay.

-MONTE ROSA at Northfleet Hope Container Terminal.
+RIO BLANCO at Northfleet Container Terminal.

-Photographs provided by Chris Brooks.
+Photographs and report by Chris Brooks.

 Saturday 22nd May 2010 - Thames and Medway Cruise (1)